Find Affordable College Courses

 While working on their Bachelor's Degree, nursing majors at Chamberlain - Illinois accumulate an average of around $37,103 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $256.

-Full Nursing at Chamberlain University - Illinois Report
+Read full report on Nursing at Chamberlain University - Illinois

 Out of the 38 schools in Illinois that were part of this year’s ranking, Loyola University Chicago landed the # 2 spot on the list.
-Located in the large city of Chicago, Loyola Chicago is a private not-for-profit college with a fairly large student population.
+Located in the city of Chicago, Loyola Chicago is a private not-for-profit school with a large student population.

 The average amount in student loans that nursing majors at Loyola Chicago take out while working on their Bachelor's Degree is $28,313.
 This translates to an average monthly loan payment of $767, based on a 10-year repayment plan.